-High degree of communication skills with all levels of staff (clinical and non-clinical staff).
-Ability to work effectively in a fast-paced and demanding healthcare environment.
+Minimum 1-2 years of related experience required.
+Experience in customer/patient service, patient care and/or hospital or physician office experience strongly preferred.
+SPECIAL SKILLS: High degree of communication skills with all levels of staff (clinical and non-clinical staff).
+Ability to work effectively ina fast-paced and demanding healthcare environment.
 Must be able to function both independently and as a team player.
 Strong prioritization skills and ability to multi-task.
 Beginner level computer skills, familiarity with Windows based environment.
 CPR certified preferred.
 Position requires minimum full-time commitment of 6-months for orientation purposes.

 Accountable for following all departmental and Hospital policies & procedures.
 Completes assigned duties in a timely and accurate manner.

+In personal and job-related decisions and actions, consistently demonstrates the values of integrity (doing the right thing), patient-centered (putting patients and families first), respect (valuing all people and embracing all differences), accountability (being responsible and taking action), and compassion (being empathetic).
 Ability to function in a fast paced healthcare setting with clinical staff, administration, other Health System Procurement and Materials Management personnel as well as vendors.
 Ability to function with multi \u2013disciplinary teams within the YNHH ASD environment as well as within the Yale New Haven Health System.
 Excellent interpersonal and communication skills.

 Physical ability to work on feet for prolonged periods of time.
 Capability of lifting, pushing, pulling heavy equipment and transferring/lifting of patients and materials.
 Ability to lift 20-50 lbs.